asyncapi/website/pages/jobs/ui-ux-dx-designer.md

 * Designing delightful experiences for our documentation and website.
 * Researching how our users use AsyncAPI, what they would love to do with it that's not yet possible, etc.

 Everything we do is open-source and, therefore, all your work will be 100% open-source too.
-We do everything on Github, however, we're not rigid as to what tools you should use, as long as you keep your work public, open, and accessible to everyone.
+We do everything on GitHub, however, we're not rigid as to what tools you should use, as long as you keep your work public, open, and accessible to everyone.

 We're just a team of four people at the time of this writing.
 We plan to triple the size of the team on the first half of 2021.